 The team at digital product and design studio ustwo are big Twitter fans.
 With multiple tweets a day, these guys post details of new work, support other designers with retweets and regularly engage in conversation with their followers.

 Are you looking for typography related tips?
-If so, check out our 20 typography Twitter accounts you must follow post.
+If so, check out our article Typography Twitter accounts you must follow.

 - Stunning samples of invitation design